jcwang587/math-modeling/docs/01_liter-prog.md

 - **Example 2: Creating a Plot**

-In this example, we introduce a dataset and then compute basic statistical measures (mean and standard deviation).
-We'll start by generating some random data:
+In this example, we introduce a dataset and demonstrate how to visualize it using a histogram.
+You can also try adjusting various parameters, such as the number of bins or the dataset size, to explore how they affect the plot.

 ```{code-cell} python
 import matplotlib.pyplot as plt